4 Different Types Of Burns That May Result From Welding

 To prevent thermal burns while welding, wearing protective gear such as a welding helmet, gloves, and clothing made of flame-resistant materials is essential.
 Welders should also ensure their work area is well-ventilated to reduce the risk of inhaling dangerous fumes.

 If a thermal burn occurs while welding, cooling the affected area immediately with cool running water for at least 10-15 minutes is essential.
 Avoid ice or anything frozen, as this can further damage the skin.
 Seek medical attention if the burn is severe or if signs of infection develop, such as increased pain, redness, or discharge from the burn site.
-Overall, taking all necessary precautions to prevent thermal burns while welding is crucial.
+Taking all necessary precautions to prevent thermal burns while welding is crucial.
 This includes using proper protective equipment and ensuring a safe work environment.

 2. Electrical burns